|From Making Over Martha|

 1 teaspoon vanilla

-2. In a large measuring cup (4 cups or larger), sift together all the dry ingredients.
+2. In a large bowl whisk together the dry ingredients.

-4. Add the dry ingredients to the wet and mix for about 2 minutes.
+4. Add the wet ingredients to the dry and mix until well combined.

 5. Cover and refrigerate the dough for 15 minutes.